p33t/assembla-freshcode_public/learn/extjs/READ_ME.txt

 IE: Take out the extra line and special comment: + "\n//@ sourceURL=" + fileName

 Some user extensions have been added:
-- examples/ux/form & layout have been copied to src/ux/form & layout
+- examples/ux/form & layout have been copied to src/ux/...
+- examples/ux/css/images/(x6).gif & ItemSelector.css "dido"